Fate/stay night: Heaven's Feel I. presage flower: Plot

 Saber stays in Shirou's house while Shirou confronts Rin about the news of citizens falling ill and dying.
 Suspecting the Servant Caster is responsible, Rin agrees they should find the cause of the disruption.
 Shirou convinces Sakura to stay at the Emiya household, hoping to keep her safe with Saber.
 At Ryuudou Temple, Souichirou Kuzuki and his Servants, Caster and Assassin, are killed when True Assassin bursts from Assassin's body and slays them.
 As Souichirou never returns to school, Rin deduces he was the Master of Caster, yet people are still falling ill.
 Meanwhile, Lancer is ordered to track down the new Assassin.
 After a long chase, Lancer is devoured by the shadow after Assassin lures him into a lake.

-Shirou and Rin later encounter Zouken, controlling Caster's corpse like a puppet, but a shadow appears and devours Caster.
+Shirou and Rin later encounter Zouken, controlling Caster's corpse like a puppet, but the shadow appears and devours Caster.
 Zouken reveals his true form - a swarm of insect familiars called Crest Worms - and retreats.
 The shadow attacks Rin but leaves when Shirou is injured, shielding her.
 The next day, Sakura confronts Saber about Shirou's safety.
 As Shirou recovers, he talks with Sakura about their pasts, and she asks him to stop her if she ever does something wrong.
 Shirou later meets Kirei, who reveals both Lancer's demise and himself as Lancer's Master.
 He says the shadow is a threat to the entire city, but Shirou refuses to trust him.

 In the final battle, Shirou and Saber visit Ryuudou Temple, where Assassin ambushes them and lures Saber into the shadows while Zouken assaults Shirou.
 The shadow captures Saber and Shirou's command spells vanish.
 Rider comes to Shirou's rescue at the last minute and drives the attackers away.
-As the young man leaves the temple, he runs into the shadow, but it vanishes without harming him.
+As Shirou leaves the temple, he runs into the shadow, but it vanishes without harming him.
 Meanwhile, Rin and Archer break into Matou's basement and find it infested with Crest Worms.
 Zouken has his insects devour a woman in an alley and explains to Assassin he must do this occasionally to survive.
 Shirou returns home and finds Sakura, who displays her concern over his injuries.